“My style of therapy is eclectic, weaving together the psychodynamic, psychoanalytic, and the spiritual.”

 What advice would you give to someone who is hesitant to try therapy?

 It is not uncommon to have mixed feelings about embarking on a therapeutic journey.
 Hesitation may indicate the presence of something very important to understand about ourselves.
-Taking your time to examine and explore these concerns allows emotional energy to be directed toward gaining greater benefit from therapy, rather than toward pushing away difficult emotions.
+Taking time to examine and explore these concerns allows emotional energy to be directed toward gaining greater benefit from therapy, rather than pushing away difficult emotions.
 My goal as your therapist is to create a safe space where you can explore these patterns of behavior and ways of knowing.
 Deep within you, I believe you already have the answers you seek.
-Listening to your innate wisdom and learning to interpret the messages accurately can help you joyfully follow your path in life.
+Listening to your innate wisdom and learning to accurately interpret these messages can help you joyfully follow your path in life.

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?